 All supermarkets do different beer deals at different times of the year.
-Keep an eye out.
-You can usually get a case for about £9 or £10..
+You can usually get a case for about £9 or £10.

 Getting some good versatile apps will make your university experience so much easier.

-Any.do lets you build complex to-do lists and is a really helpful organisation aid and task manager.
-It's great to use when you have loads of things to manage at once and need a little structure in your life.
+Any.do.
+It lets you build complex to-do lists and is a really helpful organisation aid and task manager.
+Great for when you need a little structure in your life.

 Oval Money.
 University is all about learning new skills, and learning to live within a budget is one of them.
 Oval is a personal finance manager and helps you track your spending as well as make small, manageable savings on a daily basis.
 Don't start uni without it!